radiant-velociraptor/BelugaFoundry/README.md

 When I was younger, I wanted nothing more than to make one of these, but never had the technical chops.

 Now I figure . . . why not?

-I have no intention of launching this project to the public, but still, why not build it?
+I have no intention of launching this project to the public, however, because I simply don't have the time needed to run a VPS, nor do I have the inclination to go around trying to recruit people to do it for me, somehow, gratis.

 The frontend half of Beluga Foundry will appear closer to the end of the year or early next year, depending on what other projects I have brewing and how busy I am at work.
 The intention is to return JSON from the controllers and have